-Learning how to clean makeup brushes naturally restores them to good condition so your cosmetic shades don’t become muddied on your face.
-Regular cleaning also combats oil and bacteria buildup in makeup brushes, and we’re talking the potential for some dangerous bacteria here.
+Learning how to clean makeup brushes naturally restores them to excellent condition, so your cosmetic shades don’t become muddied on your face.
+Regular cleaning also combats oil and bacteria buildup in makeup brushes — and we’re talking the potential for some dangerous bacteria here.

 How To Clean Makeup Brushes Naturally